 Governance is realised by citizens through their access to services such as health, education, sanitation, identification documents, transportation, and more.
 The effectiveness and relevance of these services determine the quality of governance systems.
 Access to these services is particularly difficult for the poor, vulnerable, and marginalised, who often either pay for sub-standard services or are deprived of services altogether.

 This has led to the emergence of social accountability practices, which aim to hold individuals, organisations, and institutions responsible for inefficiencies or lack of service.
-However, accountability can only work effectively when citizens are able to demand action from powerful institutions.
+Social Accountability can only work effectively, however, when citizens are meaningfully able to demand action from powerful institutions - making social participation an essential part of the equation.

 You will have two weeks to complete the entire course, from the date of signing-up and receiving your login details.
 You can save your progress at any point and come back to the course within this two-week period.
 You can use different devices to complete the course, such as laptops/ desktops, smartphones and tablets.